-Verification of temperature and thermistor performance can be identified by directly viewing thermistor readings in the service mode.
+Verification of temperature and thermistor performance can be identified by directly viewing actual temperature readings in the service mode.

-Component failure issues can be identified through service mode menu #19, "Component Testing."
-Individual components can be switched on and off to check for both proper function of a specific component and also delivery of supply voltage to the components through the relays and DC outputs located on the relay/power board.
+Component failure issues can be identified through service mode menu selection, "Relay Toggle" Individual components can be switched on and off to check for both proper function of a specific component and also delivery of supply voltage to the components through the relays and DC outputs located on the relay/power board.

-Included in this section are some diagnostic tips and of course, if additional help is required please contact the U-Line Corp, "Customer Care Facility" at +1.800.779.2547 for assistance.
+Included in this section is some diagnostic tips and as always, if additional help is required please contact the U-Line Corp, "Customer Care Facility" at +1.800.779.2547 for assistance.